maximlt/guide_script_to_command_line/minimal_effort/README.md

     f"  -->  {parsed_xml['content']}"
 )
 ```
-* We usually execute it with the command `python myscript.py`
+* We usually execute it with the command `python parsenote.py`
 The output we get with the [example input file](../inputdata/inputfile.xml) is `Note from Bob (18-08-2019)  -->  Call Bill`

 It's saved in a convenient location:
 ```
 my_python_scripts_folder
-│   myscript.py
+│   parsenote.py
 ```

-**Our goal: With minimal effort, turn this script into a command line tool that accepts the input file path as an argument.**
+**Goal: turn this script with minimal effort into a command line tool that accepts the input file path as an argument.**

 Notes:
-- Before running `python myscript.py`, we may have to activate a *conda* environment (`conda activate myenv`) or have Python available globally, if we chose to add *Anaconda/Miniconda* to the PATH during the install process or afterwards (see this [SO](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10) question for instance).
+- Before running `python parsenote.py`, we may have to activate a *conda* environment (`conda activate myenv`) or have Python available globally, if we chose to add *Anaconda/Miniconda* to the PATH during the install process or afterwards (see this [SO](https://stackoverflow.com/questions/44597662/conda-command-is-not-recognized-on-windows-10) question for instance).

 ## Reading one command line argument